theship/jubu_site/docs/blog/posts/blog-support-just-landed.md

 ### Setting up Insiders

-Before we can start bootstrapping a blog and [write our first post], we need to set up [Insiders], since the [built-in blog plugin] is currently reserved to sponsors.
+Before we can start bootstrapping a blog and [write our first post], we need to set up [portfolio], since the [built-in blog plugin] is currently reserved to sponsors.
 Without the funds this project receives through sponsorships, this plugin wouldn't exist.
 Three steps are necessary: